leviysoft/pony/readme.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PonyMvc is a MVC framework for WinForms inspired by ASP.NET MVC.
-The aim of the project is to bring every WinForms developer to a beautyful world
+The aim of the project is to bring every WinForms developer to a beautiful world
 where pink ponies are eating butterflies and pooping rainbows :) And, of course,
 in this world there is no more problems with reusing views and testing logic.